vthawat/oauth2_psupassport/README.md

   * is services under (PSU)Prince of Songkla University
   * developed by Faculty of Engineering PSU
   * this service use protocol OAuth version 2.0
-  * this service cant integrate more client
+  * this service cant integrate client more...